As an LGBT+ person: how do you experience the passion for the World Cup?

 @valen_nw

-“With Queer intensity, as it could not be otherwise!
+“With Queer intensity, as it should be!

 @valr666

-““I paint murals and try to leave messages of respect for diversity in murals about the World Cup.”
+“I paint murals and try to leave messages of respect for diversity in murals about the World Cup.”.

 @la.lo.kura